Kotlin/dokka/docs/topics/runners/cli.md

         <p>For a list of possible options, see <a href="#source-set-configuration">source set configuration</a>.</p>
     </def>
     <def title="sourceLinks">
-        <p>The global configuration of source links that are applied for all source sets.</p>
+        <p>The global configuration of source links that is applied for all source sets.</p>
         <p>For a list of possible options, see <a href="#source-link-configuration">source link configuration</a>.</p>
     </def>
     <def title="perPackageOptions">